Symbolic Numeric Planning with Patterns: Implementation and Experimental Analysis

 From the table, considering the data about the symbolic planners in the last three sub-tables, two main observations are in order.
 First, \planner always finds a solution within a bound lower than or equal to the ones needed by the others (accordingly with Theorem \ref{thm:domination}).
-Second, even considering the bound $n=1$, \planner produces formulas with $(i)$ roughly the same number of variables as \textsc{SpringRoll}, far fewer than \re{} and sporadically many more than \textsc{OMTPlan}, the latter result due to the variable pruning techniques used by \textsc{OMTPlan}; and $(ii)$ (far) fewer assertions than \textsc{SpringRoll}, \re{} and \textsc{OMTPlan}.
+Second, even considering the bound $n=1$, \planner produces formulas with $(i)$ roughly the same number of variables as \textsc{SpringRoll} and far fewer than \re{}; and $(ii)$ (far) fewer assertions than \textsc{SpringRoll} and \re{}.
 Considering the sub-tables with the performance data, $(i)$ on almost all the Highly Numeric domains, \planner outperforms all the planners, both symbolic and search-based; $(ii)$ in the \textsc{Drone} and \textsc{PlantWatering} domains and in all the Lowly Numeric domains, \planner outperforms all the other symbolic planners but performs poorly wrt the search-based planners: indeed the solution for such problems usually requires a bound unreachable for \planner (and for the other symbolic planners as well); $(iii)$ overall, \planner{} and \textsc{ENHSP} are the planners having the highest coverage on the highest number of domains, with \planner having the best average solving time on more domains than \textsc{ENHSP} (and the other planners as well).
-Finally, we did some experiments with the time-limit set to 30 minutes (as in the optimal and satisficing tracks of the last IPC), obtaining the same overall picture.
+Finally, we did some experiments with the time-limit set to 30 minutes, obtaining the same overall picture.

 We also considered the \textsc{LineExchange} domain, which is a generalization of the domain in the Example.
 In this domain, $N=4$ robots are positioned in a line and need to exchange items while staying in their adjacent segments of length $D=2$.
 At the beginning, the first robot has $Q \in \natural$ items and the goal is to transfer all the items to the last robot in the line.
 In Figure \ref{fig:plot}, we show how the planning time varies with $Q$: when $Q=1$, all the variables are essentially Boolean (since they have at most two possible values) and all the symbolic planners are outperformed by the search-based ones.
 As $Q$ increases, rolling-up the exchange actions becomes more important, and thus \planner and \textsc{SpringRoll} start to outperform the search-based planners.
 Patterns allow \planner to perform better than \textsc{SpringRoll}, while our \re{} planner performs poorly because of the high number of assertions and variables produced.